-Supported OS Code name
+Supported OS Code name Ubuntu 18.04 Bionic

-Ubuntu 16.04 xenial

-Ubuntu 18.04 bionic

 Use Vagrant to prepare Ubuntu OS

 If you do not have a Ubuntu OS, you may need to prepare a Ubuntu virtual machine (VM) on your host OS.
 We provide in our repository a vagrant file that can help you install the Ubuntu VM on your host OS.